HewlettPackard/pyhpecfm/README.md

 For help with the pyhpecfm library or for requesting new functionality to be added, please open up a GITHUB issue and we will do our best to help you out.

+## Contributing

+Please see https://github.com/HewlettPackard/pyhpecfm/blob/master/CONTRIBUTING.MD for more information on contributing to this project.